jundalisay/spblist/content/en/research/descartes/man/article-32.md

 ---
 heading: Article 32
-title: "The Spirits and Motion"
+title: "The Animal Spirits and Motion"
 # date: 2022-01-29
 weight: 50
 description: "How do the spirits enter into the nerves and create motion?"